Navaneek18/git/readme.md

 # Git Course
 training video
-# branch change  to git add .feature
+# branch created from bug branch
-# this is from bug
+# this is a new bug branch